 “You can’t be the Man on the Moon then.
 How can you be the Man on the Moon if you’re not a man?”

 Understandably frustrated, she said with finality, “And yet, here I am, and that’s what they call me.”

 There was a great, contradictory beauty in that.
-In a way that escaped me then, I later found the beauty in that statement.
+In a way that escaped me then, I later found the beauty and universal applicability in that statement.
 At length, I supposed that she may as well be telling the truth, so I in turn revealed my identity.